The world's oil chokepoint,

 I work with every day.

 I work at Ververica, the company that created Apache Flink.
-My job is helping organizations build real-time data systems.
+My job is helping organisations build real-time data systems.
 HormuzWatch is what happens when you point that same technology at something you want to understand about the world.

+I love using stream processing to explain complex situations to people.
+Real-time data removes the delay that news coverage introduces and makes the underlying patterns legible to anyone paying attention.
 Ververica Cloud handles deployment, scaling, job restarts, and monitoring.
 I handle the detection logic.
 That division of responsibility is what makes a system this complex buildable by one person.

 Technology that